 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to submit a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to submit a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 250 words and demonstrate course-related knowledge.
 For each thread, you must support your assertions with at least 1 scholarly citation in Bluebook format.
 In addition to the thread, the student is required to reply to 1 classmate’s thread.
 Each reply must be at least 125 words.
 Each reply must incorporate at least 1 scholarly citation in Bluebook format.

-After reviewing the assigned module/week’s Reading & Study material, the student will complete a corresponding activity in which he or she will respond to prompts, supporting his or her answers with information from the Reading & Study material and at least 2 scholarly sources.
+After reviewing the Learn material provided for the assigned Module: Week, the student will complete a corresponding activity in which he or she will respond to prompts, supporting his or her answers with information from the Learn material and at least 2 scholarly sources.
 Responses must be well organized, use proper grammar, and follow current Bluebook format.
 Each Activity must be no longer than 2 pages.

 Field Experience Paper Assignment

 The student will write a 4–6-page research-based paper in current Bluebook format that focuses on a field experience.
 The paper must include at least 5 references in addition to the course textbooks and the Bible.

-Each test will cover the Reading & Study material for the assigned module/week and may incorporate material from prior modules/weeks.
-Each test will be open-book/open-notes and contain 7 essay questions.
-The time limit for each test will be 1 hour and 30 minutes.
+Each quiz will cover the reading material for the assigned module: week and may incorporate material from prior modules: weeks.
+Each quiz will be open-book/open-notes and contain 7 essay questions.
+The time limit for each test will be 2 hours.